23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

 zero waste bathroom essentials - skin care & cosmetics

-Skin care and makeup typically involves plenty of garbage including cotton balls, single-use wipes and product packaging.
+Skin care and makeup products typically involve plenty of waste including cotton balls, single-use wipes and non-recyclable product packaging.
 Let’s see how we can reduce that!

-Body Lotion – Instead of lotion in a plastic bottle, switch to a lotion bar.
+Body Lotion – Instead of lotion in a plastic bottle, switch to a lotion bar made from natural ingredients.
 Or refill your lotion bottle at your local co-op.
+Here are some of my favorite natural lotions

-Face Moisturizer – Instead of moisturizer in a plastic bottle, switch to products in glass jars that can be reused.
+Face Moisturizer – Instead of a moisturizer in a plastic bottle, switch to products in glass jars that can be reused.
 (I reuse small glass jars for my own DIY beauty products!)
-Current favs: Four Elements Rose Comfrey Cream and Prima The Afterglow
+Find my favorite natural facial moisturizers here.

-Lip Balm – Instead of lip balm in a plastic container (non-recyclable), switch to lip balm in a plastic-free cardboard tube or make homemade lip balm in a reusable tin.
+Lip Balm – Instead of lip balm in a throw-away plastic container, switch to lip balm in a plastic-free cardboard tube or make homemade lip balm in a reusable tin.

-Cosmetics – Instead of makeup in mostly plastic containers (non-recyclable), switch to makeup in cardboard, glass, metal or wood containers.
-Favorite brands include: RMS BeautyElate.
+Cosmetics – Instead of makeup in mostly plastic containers (non-recyclable), switch to makeup that comes in sustainable packaging like cardboard, glass, metal or wood containers.
+Favorite brands include: RMS BeautyOceanlyElate.
 Find even more sustainable makeup brands here.

 Makeup Remover – Instead of disposable makeup remover cloths or cotton balls, switch to reusable makeup remover pads.
 My homemade makeup remover in a repurposed glass bottle is also great!

 Cleansing Cloths – Instead of disposable face wipes or rounds, switch to reusable muslin cleansing cloths or LastRound reusable pads.
-Perfect for wiping off my homemade cleansing balm!
+They are perfect for wiping off my homemade cleansing balm!

 zero waste bathroom essentials - period

-Your monthly period is always gonna be a bit messy and awkward, but it doesn’t have to be so wasteful.
+Your monthly period is always gonna be a bit messy and awkward, but it doesn’t have to be so wasteful – there are plenty of reusable alternatives to disposable period products.

 Menstrual Cups – Instead of traditional tampons that go in the trash and may contain harmful chemicals, switch to a reusable menstrual cup.
 Popular brands include: DivaCup and Lena.